svantesuominen/finnish_meet_transcriber/README.md

    - Move the original media file to `processed/`.

 ## Improving Accuracy (Important!)
-If the results contain nonsense words or poor transcription (e.g. for elderly speakers or phone audio), **use a larger model**.
+If the results contain nonsense words or poor transcription, **use a larger model**.
 The default is `base` (fast but less accurate).

 **Recommended Command for Quality:**